Fact or Fiction?

 Mr. Bloom goes on to say that “the danse du ventre, while sensuous and exciting was a masterpiece of rhythm and beauty; it was choreographic perfection”.

-“Almost at once this dance was imitated in amusement parks all over the country.
+“Almost at once, this dance was imitated in amusement parks all over the country.
 As it became debased and vulgarized it began to acquire the reputation that survives today – the reputation of a crude, suggestive dance known as the “Hoochie Koochie”.
 He unwittingly contributed to the success of the bastard version of the danse du ventre when, at a preview for the Chicago press, he jumped at the chance for free publicity by bringing a dozen or so dancers to the hotel room where the only musical accompaniment was a piano player.
 He hummed a tune and, to give the pianist an idea of the rhythm, he picked it out on the piano with one finger.
 A score was later arranged from his improvisation and as Sol Bloom states “the music became better known than the dance itself”.

 I assumed that the tune was Arabian, brought back by travelers or servicemen who put words to it that “caught on”.
 (I have heard several verses which I would not repeat here.)
-Anyway, the Little Egypt legend and the once famous tune are the two gems of trivia that I now share with you; they are, in fact, concoctions of an imaginative press agent and the innocence of one Mr. Sol Bloom.
+Anyway, the Little Egypt legend and the once-famous tune are the two gems of trivia that I now share with you; they are, in fact, concoctions of an imaginative press agent and the innocence of one Mr. Sol Bloom.
 The press agent legend still persists to the present day and is denied by Mr. Bloom.
 The mystery tune and its composer have now been identified, but Sol Bloom didn’t copyright it.

 Photo Credits: